Save

 Save and Load Graphs¶

-Learn how to persist LZGraphs to disk and reload them later.
+Learn how to persist LZGraphs to disk using the high-performance binary format.

 Quick Reference¶